abdurrahmanbulut/data-structures-kotlin/README.md

 # data-structures-kotlin

-Stack, Linked List and Doubled Linked List applications were implemented using the Kotlin programming language.
+Stack, Linked List and Doubled Linked List were implemented using the Kotlin programming language.